ADMARIl/aingson.xyz/content/projects/honk.md

 showInProjects: true
 ---

-Web app that allows people to remotley trigger a car horn
+Web app that allows people to remotely trigger a car horn in a variety of sequences